sunesimonsen/chance-generators/documentation/api/tree.md

 const { natural, tree } = require("chance-generators");
 ```

-When only given a generator, it generates random trees with leafs containing
+When only given a generator, it generates random trees with leaves containing
 items produced with the given generator.
-The number of leafs is between 0 to 30.
+The number of leaves is between 0 to 30.

 ```js
 const smallNumbers = natural({ max: 9 });